aklivity/zilla/examples/mqtt.proxy.asyncapi/README.md

 Error: The client is not currently connected.
 ```

-Note that the invalid message is rejected with error code `153` `payload format error`, and therefore not received by the subscriber.
+Note that the invalid message is rejected with error code `153` `payload format invalid`, and therefore not received by the subscriber.

 ### Teardown